What to bring on a camping trip

 Some campgrounds have on-site or adjoining restaurants, such as Saxon Harbor County Park on Lake Superior in northern Wisconsin.
 It's among our 30 great campsites, along with Lanesboro's two city campgrounds.

-For 15 state-park campgrounds that are near a whole portfolio of amenities, see Camping without roughing it.
+For 15 state-park campgrounds that are near a whole portfolio of amenities, including restaurants, see Camping without roughing it.

 A few extras that will make you happy